Wondamonstaa/PhantomChase/README.md

 b) If Thief is placed at the node with the valuable data then Thief wins by default and the game restarts;
 c) If Policeman catches the Thief before he/she enters the node where the valuableData attribute is 'true', then the Policeman wins and the game restarts;
 d) If the Thief enters the node with the valuableData before the Policeman catches him/her, the Thief wins and the game restarts;
-e) the first player with no available moves left loses the game.
+e) The first player with no available moves left loses the game;
+f) If a player makes a move in perturbed graph that cannot be performed in original graph he/she loses the game in addition to the basic game rules.
 5. Evaluation:
 a) Assess the goodness of your algorithm by generating the confidence score for each node;
 b) Additionally, implement the algorithm for finding the shortest possbile path leading to the node where the valuableData attribute holds the 'true' value.